 Sir Walter DNA Certified

-One of the most well known grasses you’ll come across in Australia and it has reached this status because it is extremely hardy and resistant to a lot of pests that are found in this country.
+This is one of the most well known grasses in Australia and it has reached this status because it is extremely hardy and resistant to a lot of pests that are found in this country.
 Other competing grasses may claim to be bred of, son of or just as good as, but Sir Walter DNA Certified has been proven to be “Australia’s Number 1 Buffalo”.

 This couch grass (pronounced “cooch”) has a fine leaf and will look like a beautifully manicured carpet if you have to time to maintain it.
 Couch however doesn’t like heavy foot traffic or large amounts of shade.

 If you want an old favourite that grows in extreme neglect and you love mowing often, then you can watch the kikuyu grow!
-It’s cheap, but at a price being a very high maintenance lawn.
-It can be very invasive in gardens and garden edges and will prove to be a real nuisance if left unattended.
+While inexpensive, it can be very invasive in gardens and garden edges and will prove to be a real nuisance if left unattended.